fjblau/kesslergame/.zenflow/tasks/improve-ui-5b98/report.md

 - The font is automatically applied via Tailwind's default sans font class to the body element in `index.css`

 ### 3. Consistent Rounded Corners
-Ensured all content boxes and UI elements use consistent rounded corners (`rounded-lg` = 8px):
+Ensured all content boxes and UI elements use consistent rounded corners with enhanced styling:
 - Converted inline styles in `ControlPanel.tsx` to Tailwind classes
 - Converted inline styles in `OrbitVisualization.tsx` to Tailwind classes
+- Upgraded all interactive buttons to use `rounded-xl` (12px) for a more modern appearance
-- Updated `GameSpeedControl.tsx` button styling to use `rounded-lg` for consistency
+- Container elements use `rounded-lg` (8px) for subtle distinction
-- Verified all charts (DebrisChart, SatelliteChart, DebrisRemovalChart) already use `rounded-lg`
+- Verified all charts (DebrisChart, SatelliteChart, DebrisRemovalChart) use `rounded-lg`
-- Verified StatsPanel, RadioOption, and other components use consistent rounded corners

-### 4. Button Styling Improvements
+### 4. Enhanced Button Styling
-All buttons now have:
+All buttons now feature modern, polished styling with:
-- Rounded corners using `rounded-lg`
-- Selected state color changes (blue-600 for active, slate-700 for inactive)
+- **More rounded corners**: Upgraded from `rounded-lg` to `rounded-xl` (12px) for all interactive buttons
+- **Better spacing**: Increased gap between buttons from `gap-2` to `gap-3` for improved visual separation
+- **More generous padding**: Buttons use `px-6 py-3` or `px-8 py-4` depending on prominence
+- **Shadow effects**: Selected buttons have `shadow-lg` for depth and visual hierarchy
+- **Selected state**: Blue-600 background with white text for active buttons
-- Hover state transitions for better user feedback
+- **Hover transitions**: Smooth color transitions on hover for better user feedback
-- Consistent styling across all button components
+- **Consistent sizing**: All button types (tabs, controls, launch, speed) follow the same design language

 ## Files Created/Modified